kenfzhang/vuex-practice-projects/README.md

 ## About
 This repository contains a Vue.js implementation of the games Tic-Tac-Toe, Connect Four, and Chess.
 Vuex was used for game state management.
+Game logic was implemented in Vuex.
 Chess piece sprites were drawn by me.

 <img src="https://raw.githubusercontent.com/kenfzhang/vuex-practice-projects/main/sample.gif" alt="drawing" width="640"/>